A Comprehensive Guide to Squatters Rights and Laws in Texas

 Adverse Possession Laws in Texas

-1. Statutory Requirements: To make an adverse possession claim in Texas, squatters must meet several statutory requirements, which include continuous, open, and notorious occupation of the property for a specified period.
-The duration for adverse possession in Texas is typically ten years, although there are exceptions that can reduce this period.
+1. Statutory Requirements: For squatters to make an adverse possession claim, they have to meet strict requirements – continuous, open, and obvious occupation for a specific period.
+In Texas, that’s typically ten years, though there are some exceptions that can shorten this time.

-6. Legal Defense: Home owners have the right to defend against adverse possession claims.
-They can challenge the claim by demonstrating that the statutory requirements were not met or that the squatter’s occupation was not truly hostile.
+6. Your Legal Defense: You have the right to fight back.
+You can challenge their claim by showing they didn’t meet the requirements or that their occupation wasn’t truly hostile.

 Why Sell Your House To TX Cash Home Buyers?